-Sea turtle strandings are increasing due to climate change, marine debris, and more. @[Twitter Handle] please sponsor & support HR7918/SXXXX, which provides funding for organizations to continue critical rescue and rehabilitation work!
+Sea turtle strandings are increasing due to climate change, marine debris, and more. @[Twitter Handle] please sponsor & support HR7918/S4432, which provides funding for organizations to continue critical rescue and rehabilitation work!

 Thank you for taking action today – your voice on this issue will have long-lasting impacts on the thousands of sea turtles we rescue and care for in our facilities each year!

 Threats to Sea Turtles